 Ms. Simmons doesn’t answer.

 “Level?” he asks.

 I don’t understand why she answered that question but not the first one.
 How does she know when this man wants an answer and when he doesn’t?
 How will I know if I should answer or not if he asks me a question?

-Agent Byrn is still frowning, like he’s angry with me, but I don’t know what to do to change his mind.
+Agent Byrn is still frowning, as if he’s angry with me, but I don’t know what to do to change his mind.
 He grumbles, “Level 2.
 That’s half the power we wanted.
 Plus, their Divinities aren’t even fully developed.”

 “I don’t know,” Agent Kovak replies.
 “For a start, they might work.
 If we can isolate the brain activity when their powers are in use, then we’ll be better prepared to handle more powerful subjects once Alpha obtains the funding.”